The Small Business Guide to Corporate Social Responsibility

 - Host an item donation drive.
 Rather than asking customers to contribute a monetary donation, you can host a drive where you collect much-needed supplies to benefit a nonprofit.
 For example, if you’ve decided to partner with a local animal rescue, you can ask for donations of pet food, collars, leashes, bowls, or beds.

 By promoting your philanthropic efforts to the entire community, you demonstrate your commitment to helping local nonprofits and access a broader group of supporters to involve in your charitable projects.
-Even offering a donation bucket at your register prompts customers to give some change or a few dollars, which can eventually add up to a sizeable donation.

 4. Give your time and services.